nbrandaleone/k8s-demo-app/README.md

 # K8s Demo App

-Simple web application that displays a simple message and information about Pod, GKE Cluster, GKE Node and Zone serving the request.
+Simple web application that displays a simple message and information about Pod, EKS Cluster, AWS Node and Zone serving the request.

 The application is also published as a container image [quay.io/stepanstipl/k8s-demo-app][1]

+Note: This app is based off the following repo, originally written for GCP: https://github.com/stepanstipl/k8s-demo-app

 [1]: https://quay.io/repository/stepanstipl/k8s-demo-app